mattbostock/timbala/docs/architecture.md

 ## Clustering

 Membership of the cluster will be determined using a gossip protocol.
-AthensDB will use Hashicorp's Memberlist library, which uses a modified implementation of the Scalable Weakly-consistent Infection-style Process Group Membership (SWIM) protocol.
+Timbala will use Hashicorp's Memberlist library, which uses a modified implementation of the Scalable Weakly-consistent Infection-style Process Group Membership (SWIM) protocol.
 Cluster membership data is the only shared state in the